Capstone Project Title

 Adult Education, Curriculum, Interdisciplinary Teaching, Leadership

 Wiesner, Tammi, "Integrating Interprofessional Education Curriculum Into A Vascular Sonography Course" (2018).
-School of Education Student Capstone Projects.
+School of Education and Leadership Student Capstone Projects.
 175.